-For more than three decades, Arnold Markowitz, LCSW, has counseled individuals and families dealing with a loved one who has cut off relations with them, primarily in the context of cult affiliations.
+For more than three decades, Arnold Markowitz, LCSW, counseled individuals and families dealing with a loved one who had cut off relations with them, primarily in the context of cult affiliations.
 For 32 years, he was the director of The Cult Hotline and Clinic at the Jewish Board of Family and Children Services (JBFCS), a social service and mental health agency in New York City.
-Concurrently, he maintained a private psychotherapy practice in Tenafly, NJ, and in New York City, which he continues.
+Concurrently, he maintained a private psychotherapy practice in Tenafly, NJ.
+He passed away in 2019.

 NJS&S: How prevalent are situations in which individuals cut off all ties with family?

 AM: When I started the cult program at JBFCS, parents were shocked and distressed because their teenagers or college student children were dropping out of school and careers to live with nefarious groups.
 There were periods of little or no contact and, of course, great stress and worry.
 Some totally disappeared, but those cutoffs seem to have been focused on the beliefs of the groups, which minimized the importance of the biological family in favor of the new spiritual family.

 In the past ten years or so, there has been an increase in the number of non-cult-related cutoffs by young adults, college students, and older teenage children.
 In some cases, they are related to an actual grievance—for example, frustration or distress over a parent’s alcoholism or verbal abuse.
 But we are seeing more cases in which family relationships are broken when a small group or a one-to-one controlling relationship causes the cutoff for no valid reason.
 From my clinical experience, I have found that in this category there is typically a person outside the family who has very actively encouraged or even demanded that the victim cut ties to his or her family.
 This is similar to what many cult groups do to obtain control and loyalty, and may well lead to abuse—emotionally, and sometimes physically.